balaji-sivasakthi/c-corner/README.md

 # C Corner

 Welcome to C Corner, My C programming playground repository!
-This repository is a space for My to experiment, learn, and practice your C programming skills.
+This repository is a space to experiment, learn, and practice your C programming skills.

 ## Introduction